A unified formulation of splitting-based implicit time integration schemes: Classical LOD and ADI methods in the GARK framework

 Compared to \cref{eqn:additive-ode}, there is the additional partition $f\comp{0}$, which is nonstiff and can be treated explicitly.
 The Douglas splitting scheme \cite[page 373]{Hundsdorfer_2003_book} applied to \cref{eqn:split-with-nonstiff} reads

 Note that an explicit Euler step for the entire system is followed by stabilizing corrections, which are implicit stages in only one component at a time.
-The method \cref{eqn:splitting-Douglas} is cast in the GARK formulation by defining the stages
+The method \cref{eqn:splitting-Douglas} is cast in the GARK formulation by defining the stages \comment[id=2]{Fixed the summation indexing}

 From here, we can see this corresponds to an ADI-GARK scheme with coefficient matrices

 to the tableau, with $q = 1, \dots, \nparts$.
 We observe that the method is internally consistent and stiffly accurate.
 Considering \cref{eqn:GARK-order-conditions}, we immediately check that \cref{eqn:douglas_coeffs} is a first order method for arbitrary $f\comp{0}$ and all $\theta\in\R$.
 In fact, the method reaches order two iff $f\comp{0}\equiv 0$ and $\theta=\frac{1}{2}$.